GlebBatykov/minerva/README.md

 - 🔜 Make more examples;
 - 🔜 Cover with tests;
 - 🔜 Add README files;
-- 🔜 Creating training videos;
+- 🔜 Creating video tutorials;
-- 🔜 Improve the functionality.
+- 🔜 Create documentation website.

+And of course the correction of errors that will be detected.